MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ---
 title: Create jobs and input data for batch endpoints
 titleSuffix: Azure Machine Learning
-description: Learn how to access data from different sources in batch endpoints jobs for Azure Machine Learning deployments by using the Azure CLI, the Python SDK, or REST API calls.
+description: Find out how to access input data from various sources in Azure Machine Learning batch endpoint jobs.
+See code for the Azure CLI, the Python SDK, and REST API calls.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: inferencing
 ms.topic: how-to
 author: msakande
 ms.author: mopeakande
-ms.date: 08/21/2024
+ms.date: 11/06/2024
 ms.reviewer: cacrest
 ms.custom:
   - devplatv2
   - devx-track-azurecli
   - ignite-2023

-#customer intent: As a developer, I want to specify input data for batch endpoints in Azure Machine Learning deployments so I can create jobs by using the Azure CLI, the Python SDK, or REST.
+#customer intent: As a developer, I want to specify input data for batch endpoints in Azure Machine Learning deployments so I can create jobs by using the Azure Machine Learning CLI, the Azure Machine Learning SDK for Python, or REST requests.
 ---

 # Create jobs and input data for batch endpoints

-When you use batch endpoints, you can perform long batch operations over large amounts of data.
+When you use batch endpoints in Azure Machine Learning, you can perform long batch operations over large amounts of data.
 The data can be located in different places, such as across disperse regions.
 Certain types of batch endpoints can also receive literal parameters as inputs.

 This article describes how to specify parameter inputs for batch endpoints and create deployment jobs.
-The process supports working with different types of data.
-For some examples, see [Understand inputs and outputs](#understand-inputs-and-outputs).
+The process supports working with data from various sources, such as data assets, data stores, storage accounts, and local files.

 ## Prerequisites